Ajay07pandey/T20_World_cup_Analysis/README.md

 # T20_World_cup_Analysis

-Have done Data analysis in 4 steps:
+Have done Data analysis in 3 steps:

-Data Extraction - From scraping.

 Data Transformation - We transformed the data using PowerQuery.